Huston Street: Oakland Athletics

 Drafted by the Oakland Athletics in the first round, 40th overall, of the 2004 MLB draft, Street spent a few months in the minor leagues, spending no more than a month at each level.
 He then was invited to the Arizona Fall League where his team took the championship.

-Street was called up to the MLB at the start of the 2005 season.
+Street was called up to MLB at the start of the 2005 season.
 He became Oakland's closer when incumbent Octavio Dotel went down in May with an elbow injury that required Tommy John surgery.
 Street saved 23 games in 27 chances to go along with a 5–1 record, 72 strikeouts, and a 1.72 ERA.
 Only Mariano Rivera's 1.38 ERA for the Yankees was better among American League relievers.
 Street had 72 strikeouts in 781/3 innings pitched, and opposing hitters batted only .194 against him.
 He was rewarded for his effort by being named Rookie of the Year, as the third player in a row who had spent some time in the Athletics organization (after Ángel Berroa in 2003, and Bobby Crosby in 2004).

 Street continued to serve as the closer for the A's in 2006.
 He finished the season with a 4-4 record, 37 saves, 67 strikeouts, a 3.31 ERA in 70.2 innings pitched, and 11 blown saves.
 On October 14, Street gave up a walk-off three-run home run to Magglio Ordóñez of the Detroit Tigers in Game 4 of the 2006 ALCS that ended the A's postseason.
 Street had a solid season in 2007, despite missing time with an injury.
 He went 5–2 with a 2.88 ERA, with 16 saves and 62 strikeouts in 50 innings.
 Street struggled somewhat with a nagging injury in 2008.
 After a rough stretch in July and August, he lost his closer position to rookie Brad Ziegler.
 Street's health and pitching improved, although Ziegler continued to close.